zwall-bp/HL2-Custom-Map-Browser-And-Tool/readme.md

 > **WARNING:** For users playing in a language other than English, you will be missing localization!
 To fix this, check out `./custom-map-explorer/resource/gameui_english.txt` to see what keyvals you will need to change for your own language.

+> **WARNING:** Some custom maps/packs may overwrite `./cfg/game.cfg` and `./cfg/modsettings.cfg` in order to allow for warning you about the given pack's other overwriting warnings.

 ## Uninstalling The Browser
 Deleting the browser is just as easy as installing.
 Just:
 1. Delete `[Steam Directory]/common/Half-Life 2/hl2/custom/custom-map-explorer`